 You can also include other information, such as your email address, phone number, Skype, address, etc. to give your readers different options and make it more convenient for them to get in touch with you.

-Create a Logo: It’s also a good time to focus on creating a logo for your book blog.
-There are a LOT of different ways to do this, but I’m a big fan of using this logo maker.
+Create a Logo: It’s also a good time to focus on creating a logo for your movie blog.
+There are a LOT of different ways to do this, but I’m a big fan of using using a logo maker.

 8. Begin Blogging